noaione/yuusha-shoukan-ln/sources/v12/chapter6.md

 [...Alice?]

-[Kaito-san, you know, I asked you to wait for when I found courage, right…]
+[Kaito-san, you know, I asked you to wait for when I found courage, right...]

 [Unnn.]